How is the MCAT Scored?

 Does it matter when or where I take the MCAT?
 Some students worry that if they take the MCAT in the Spring, they will be competing against better students than another time of the year.
 Or they might worry that all the students at a certain testing center will do better than them giving them a better score than if they took the test at a location with a bunch of idiots.
 Thankfully, the AAMC grades the MCAT in a way that makes it fair no matter when or where you took the exam.
 The AAMC takes over a month to score MCAT exams.
 This is likely due to the fact that they are spending careful time trying to ensure a fair score for every student.
+This time also allows students to submit any concerns they have about exam questions or testing conditions.

 How can I get a top MCAT score?
 Getting a top score comes down to having the right plan and the right support.
 The MCAT Self Prep eCourse is based on the experiences of over 50 students who scored between the 95th and 100th percentile.
 The first phase of our eCourse will walk you through making an MCAT plan in an easy-to-follow, step-by-step manner.
 Also, our tutoring packages start at just $99 and entail one-on-one tutoring sessions with 99th percentile MCAT tutors.